4PointSolutions/FluentFormsAPI/using_curl/AssembleDocument.md

 Executes a DDX on a single input PDF and sends the result XML to stdout.

-`curl -u admin:admin --insecure -F data=@SampleDDX.ddx -F sourceDocumentMap.key=inDoc -F sourceDocumentMap.value=@Sampls.pdf  http://172.18.110.21:4502/services/AssemblerService/AssembleDocuments | xmlstarlet sel -t -v "/assemblerResult/resultDocument/mergedDoc" result.xml | base64 -d > result.pdf`
+`curl -u admin:admin --insecure -F data=@SampleDDX.ddx -F sourceDocumentMap.key=inDoc -F sourceDocumentMap.value=@Sampls.pdf  http://172.18.110.21:4502/services/AssemblerService/AssembleDocuments | xmlstarlet sel -t -v "/assemblerResult/resultDocument/mergedDoc" | base64 -d > result.pdf`

 Executes a DDX on a single input PDF, parses the result XML, base64 decodes and writes the result document to result.pdf.
 NOTE: You need to have xmlstarlet installed (easy on Ubuntu `apt install xmlstarlet`,